m-stoev/mps-google-maps/README.md

 1."Advanced custom fields" plugin
 2."Custom permalinks" plugin

-in each post you must add Latitude, Longtitude and Icon field and pass their names in the plugin options page.
+To use the plugin for each post you must add Latitude, Longtitude and Icon field fields.
+Pass their names in the plugin options page.
+To show post coordinates on the map page.
 The maps icons are limited to the plugin collection.

 TODO: custom map center coordinates;